webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 Among other things, the RR includes `sendertime1` just received from the sender.
 There will be a delay between receiving the SR and sending the RR.
 Because of that, the RR also includes a "delay since last sender report" time - `DLSR`.
 The `DLSR` is used to adjust the round-trip time estimate later on in the process.
-Once the sender receives the RR it subtracts `sendertime1` and `DLSR` from thecurrent time `sendertime2`.
+Once the sender receives the RR it subtracts `sendertime1` and `DLSR` from the current time `sendertime2`.
 This time delta is called round-trip propagation delay or round-trip time.

 `rtt = sendertime2 - sendertime1 - DLSR`